 After half a day of sailing up the Li River, you will enter a county called Yangshuo, famed for its graceful tranquillity and enchanting natural landscape.
 Step off the boat and into an atmosphere of history.

 Visit the ancient town of Xingping, Yangshuo’s true gem, with scenic sites, such as the Reflection of Yellow Cloth Shoal, and an abundance of historical relics and traditional dwellings that remain much the same as they were in the ancient time.

-Nestled in Guilin’s city centre is the famed Elephant Trunk Hill.
+Nestled in Guilin’s city center is the famed Elephant Trunk Hill.
 A masterpiece of karst landscape that resembles a giant elephant, drinking water with its long trunk.
-It’s a fascinating and inspiring place that has become a top choice for travellers to catch their very first glimpse of Guilin’s legendary scenery.
+It’s a fascinating and inspiring place that has become a top choice for travelers to catch their very first glimpse of Guilin’s legendary scenery.